-As for the pomegranate seeds (arils) to garnish, either buy them already prepared or use this method to separate the arils from the fruit.
+As for the pomegranate seeds (arils) to garnish, either buy them already prepared or separate the arils from the fruit.

 My own personal favorite way to extract the seeds is very uncomplicated: halve the pomegranate across the equator.
 Hold one half, seed side down over a bowl.
 Then bash it firmly all around with a heavy wooden spoon to release the seeds into the bowl.

-2 Sear the chops: In a large skillet over medium-high heat, heat the oil.
-Add the pork chops to the pan and cook for 3 to 5 minutes on a side, or until they are golden brown on both sides and a thermometer inserted into the center of a chop registers 145F.
+In a large skillet over medium-high heat, heat the oil.
+Add the pork chops to the pan and cook for 3 to 5 minutes on a side, or until they are golden brown on both sides and a thermometer inserted into the center of a chop registers 145°F.

 Transfer to a plate and cover loosely with foil to keep the chops warm while you make the glaze.